Hecuba: Parentage

-Ancient sources vary as to the parentage of Hecuba.
-According to Homer, Hecuba was the daughter of King Dymas of Phrygia, but Euripides and Virgil write of her as the daughter of the Thracian king Cisseus.
-The mythographers Pseudo-Apollodorus and Hyginus leave open the question which of the two was her father, with Pseudo-Apollodorus adding a third alternative option: Hecuba's parents could as well be the river god Sangarius and Metope.
+Ancient sources vary regarding Hecuba's parentage.
+According to Homer, Hecuba was the daughter of King Dymas of Phrygia.
+Euripides and Virgil claimed she was the daughter of the Thracian king Cisseus.
+The mythographers Pseudo-Apollodorus and Hyginus left the question of her parentage open, with Pseudo-Apollodorus adding a third alternative option: the river god Sangarius and the nymph Metope.

-Some versions from non-extant works are summarized by a scholiast on Euripides' Hecuba: according to those, she was a daughter of Dymas or Sangarius by the Naiad Euagora, or by Glaucippe the daughter of Xanthus (Scamander?); the possibility of her being a daughter of Cisseus is also discussed.
-A scholiast on Homer relates that Hecuba's parents were either Dymas and the nymph Eunoe or Cisseus and Telecleia; the latter option would make her a full sister of Theano, which is also noted by the scholiast on Euripides cited above.
+Some versions from non-extant works are summarized by a scholiast on Euripides' Hecuba.
+According to them, she was a daughter of Dymas or Sangarius by the Naiad Euagora, or by Glaucippe, daughter of Xanthus (Scamander?).
+The possibility of her being a daughter of Cisseus is also discussed.
+A scholiast on Homer relates that Hecuba's parents were either Dymas and the nymph Eunoe, or Cisseus and Telecleia; the latter option would make her a full sister of Theano, which is also noted by the scholiast on Euripides cited above.

 According to Suetonius in The Twelve Caesars, the emperor Tiberius pestered scholars with obscure questions about ancient mythology, with one of his favorites being "Who was Hecuba's mother?"